 AAA Editor Notes

-The 3,200-acre park includes more than a dozen attractions, historical and natural sights and expansive natural woodlands with hiking trails.
+The 3,200-acre park includes more than a dozen attractions as well as historic and natural sights.
+Things to see include Washington W. King Bridge, a covered bridge named after its African-American designer, and natural woodlands with hiking trails.

 Summit Skyride, a high-speed Swiss cable car, will whisk you to the top of the mountain in minutes.
 It also provides an amazing up-close view of the iconic bas-relief sculpture carved into the sheer face of Stone Mountain.
-This memorial carving, 400 feet above ground level and measuring an impressive 90 by 190 feet, is a tribute to three Confederate leaders: Jefferson Davis, Robert E. Lee and Thomas “Stonewall” Jackson.
+This memorial carving, 400 feet above ground level and measuring an impressive 90 by 190 feet, displays three Confederate leaders: Jefferson Davis, Robert E. Lee and Thomas “Stonewall” Jackson.

 Crossroads is a cluster of family-oriented attractions, restaurants, Memorial Hall Museum and shops where skilled crafters and artisans demonstrate their specialties.
 The four-level Dinotorium has trampoline floors and is run by a mad scientist.
 Geared toward ages 5-12, it features such cool kid stuff as super slides, climbing structures and more than 65 interactive games.
 Crossroads' 4-D Theater offers “Ice Age: No Time for Nuts,” where visitors can find out what happens when a sloth discovers and decides to take care of three abandoned eggs.